Blitz Week: Attack on Norway

 Norway was an important foothold for Germany due to strategic positioning and its connection to Swedish iron mines, connecting Lulea, Sweden to Narvik, Norway.
 On July 24, Trondheim and Herøya were attacked by the Eighth Air Force in their very first attack on the country; Trondheim was home to a large Kriegsmarine U-boat base and Herøya sheltered industrial plants producing magnesium and aluminum metals and nitrates for explosives, owned by the German company I. G. Farben.
 The highly successful attack on the processing plants struck a great blow to the German Luftwaffe, forcing them to find a new supplier for critical metals for aircraft.
-The Eighth Air Force brought along 167 1st Bombardment Wing B-17s, a single YB-40, and 41 4th Bombardment Wing B-17s.
+The Eighth Air Force sent 167 Boeing B-17 Flying Fortresses of the 1st Bombardment Wing, a single Boeing YB-40 Flying Fortress gunship escort, and 41 B-17s of the 4th Bombardment Wing B-17s.
 The attack on Norway was also the first time a splasher beacon was used during poor weather.